dolanmiu/docx/docs/usage/table-of-contents.md

 doc.addTableOfContents(toc);
 ```

-## Table of Contents Properties
+## Table of Contents Options

-Here is the list of all properties that you can use to generate your tables of contents:
+Here is the list of all options that you can use to generate your tables of contents:

 | Option | Type | TOC Field Switch | Description |
 | --- | --- | --- | --- |